Code-Institute-Submissions/bruzgus1-java-script-Milestone_OctResub/README.md

 ![answer box screenshot](/assets/images/answer-box.png)

-    - The place where the user types in his equation that he wants calculated
+    - The place where the user types in his 2 variable equation that he wants calculated
     - The place where the user is shown the correct answer
 2. **The Buttons**